RemyMagnon/LudovaTech-robotics-project/README.md

 **Design and Manufacturing**
 - CADing: 3D modeled the robots' structural parts on FreeCAD, and optimized the physical organization of parts to facilitate the manufacturing process.
 - Manufacturing: 3D printed PLA and ABS parts using UPBOX and Creality K1, and laser cut acrylic parts using Trotec Speedy 100.

+## **What I took from the project:**

+When I started doing robotics by myself in middle school, I basically didn't know anything besides Python programming.
+Needless to say, I was completely clueless.
+But I slowly figured out things like electronics and manufacturing.
+I never really had access to advanced components, so I had to work with what I had.
+I did not become an "expert" in robotics, but I can confidently say that I have become really good at making basic components achieve insane things you didn't even think they could achieve.
+One of the teams I once played against during competition could not believe that robots as simple as mine could beat their really complex robots.

+When I started leading my own team, I also learned what it was like to manage a relatively large scale project.
+I made sure to distribute tasks and funding properly to make the project advance forward as fast as I could.
+The "simplify as much as possible" mindset proved to be successful, as we saved a lot of time and money.
+I don't think we would have completed the project without it.
+I still made many organizational mistakes, but I just needed to communicate more about what I was doing (and sleep more because I get grumpy way faster when I lack sleep).